canada-ca/canada-ca.github.io/_posts/2019-02-05-business-registration.md

 Throughout this project it became clear that little changes make a big difference.

-Every time I write, I now asking myself:
+Every time I write, I now ask myself:

 * Who is the audience I’m writing this for?
 * What keywords should I use?